rfranzke/gardener/docs/development/high-availability.md

       topologySpreadConstraints:
       - maxSkew: 1
         topologyKey: kubernetes.io/hostname
-        whenUnsatisfiable: DoNotSchedule
+        whenUnsatisfiable: ScheduleAnyway
         matchLabels: ...
     ```

-    However, when the shoot cluster has no HA settings, the `whenUnsafisfiable` should be set to `ScheduleAnyway`.
     Hence, the node spread is done on best-effort basis only.

+    However, if the shoot cluster has defined no failure tolerance, the `whenUnsafisfiable` field should be set to `DoNotSchedule`.

   - ... and the failure tolerance type of the shoot cluster is `zone`, then the component should also have a second `topologySpreadConstraint` ensuring the replicas are spread over the zones: